 BalletRox/Boston Public School (BPS) Program

 BalletRox runs in-school and after-school dance programs at Boston Public School (BPS) sites throughout the city.
-In 2016-2017, BalletRox ran dance programs in three BPS schools:
+Most recently, BalletRox has run programming with three BPS schools in Dorchester, MA:

 - Curley School, Jamaica Plain, grades K1-8

 - Hennigan K-8, Jamaica Plain, grades K2-8

 With support from Edvestors, these year-long programs provide arts-integrated dance curriculum to over 600 BPS students each year.

 Each year, BalletRox works closely with BPS and Edvestors to determine those schools and students which are in most need of arts programming.
 Working together, we design individualized programs best suited to a particular school’s needs, integrating with, and connecting to, the academic curriculum and community cultures.
 Programs are age and grade appropriate, sequential in learning based on City, State, and National Standards for Dance, and carefully aligned to BPS learning standards.
 Students with special needs participate in all programs.

 At the elementary level, year-long programs follow school curriculum, incorporating curriculum such as science (animals, earth), math (counting concepts), and literacy (creating moving stories).
 Exploration of local, regional, and world cultures is incorporated into classwork and performances.